Drama Camp East

 Fill out one per family.

 On audition day, you may make your final tuition payment with cash, or a check payable to FWAHS.
 Final payment is due no later than April 15, 2019.
 Refer to your registration confirmation to verify your deposit and balance due.
-If you think there is a discrepancy, please contact Lindsay Seder as soon as possible.
+If you think there is a discrepancy, please contact Sherry Gajewski as soon as possible.

 PLEASE BE PROMPT SO AUDITIONS CAN BEGIN EFFICIENTLY